shoshievass/reopenmappingproject/README.md

 It includes the following key sections:

-1. input file names: specify file names of input data and parameters, and intermediate outputs
+1. Input file names: specify file names of input data and parameters, and intermediate outputs

-2. policy and locations: specify policies and MSAs to run.
+2. Policy and locations: specify policies and MSAs to run.

 Policies code names have the following convention: